© 2026 SimplyTrust Software Inc.

 Like all states, Wyoming recognizes formally executed wills and living trusts as valid estate planning tools.
 A standard will here requires 2 adult witnesses, and adding a notarized self-proving affidavit can streamline the probate process later.
 The state also recognizes holographic (handwritten) wills, though these have stricter proof requirements and are more vulnerable to legal challenges.

 The state adopted the Uniform Power of Attorney Act in 2018, modernizing its rules around financial powers of attorney.
-If you have older documents, it may be worth reviewing them to ensure they take advantage of the current law's protections.
+Documents created before 2018 may not reflect the current law's protections.

 Wyoming sets probate attorney fees by law rather than leaving them to negotiation.
 Fees are calculated as a percentage of the estate's value, which means you can predict costs in advance—but also means there's little room to shop around for a better rate.
 Estates valued under $400,000 may avoid formal probate entirely through a simplified affidavit procedure.
 This threshold is relatively generous compared to other states, potentially saving families significant time and legal fees.